Admission Information

 The Physician Assistant Studies Program is a post-baccalaureate health professions program.

-- Applicants must provide evidence of an earned bachelor’s degree from a college or university accredited by a regional or national accrediting agency recognized by the U.S. Department of Education prior to enrollment.
+- Applicants must provide evidence of an earned uundergraduate or graduate degree from a college or university accredited by a regional or national accrediting agency recognized by the U.S. Department of Education prior to enrollment.

 - Official transcripts from all colleges and universities attended are required, and must be sent directly to CASPA for review and verification.

-- Applicants may apply before the bachelor’s degree is completed, but the degree must be earned by August 1 of the year prior to matriculation, and the undergraduate GPA (last 60 credit hours) must reflect the required minimum 3.0 or better.
+- Applicants may apply before the degree is completed, but the degree must be earned by July 31 of the year prior to matriculation, and the GPA (last 60 credit hours) must reflect the required minimum 3.0 GPA or better.

 - Successful completion of all prerequisite courses by the time of application with a grade of C or above from a college or university accredited by a regional or national accrediting agency recognized by the U.S. Department of Education